LiorZ/hdac8_thesis/thesis.rst

 	For each of the peptide sequences a coarse model of the complex was generated based on the selected template, that coarse model is the starting structure that serves as input to the FlexPepDock protocol.
 We tested 2 approaches to create the starting complex, one involved threading the peptide sequence onto the backbone configuration taken from solved structures, the other approach included the extension of the peptide to a complete linear polypeptide (all phi angles were set to -135.0 degrees, all psi angles to +135.0 degrees) and superimposing only the acetylated Lysine onto a position taken from the crystal structure.

-	The *no free lunch* theorem suggests that all search algorithms have the same average performance over all problems, and thus implies that to gain in performance on a certain application one must use a specialized algorithm that includes some prior knowledge about that problem.
+	The *no free lunch* theorem suggests that all search algorithms have the same average performance over all problems [4]_, and thus implies that to gain in performance on a certain application one must use a specialized algorithm that includes some prior knowledge about that problem.
 In previous studies we found that incorporating key interactions between the peptide and the receptor as constraints in FlexPepDock's search algorithm greatly improves the performance of the resulting predictor.

-	Unlike previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms, we found that the dominant interactions in our case are mostly concentrated around the acetylated Lysine.
-We hypothesize that some of the sidechains are key participants in the interaction with HDAC8, but there is no solved structure of HDAC8 with genuine substrates so this hypothesis is yet to be verified.
+	Unlike previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms, we found that the dominant interactions in our case are mostly concentrated around the acetylated lysine sidechain.
+Furthermore, Our experimental and computational results suggests that some of the sidechains of the substrates are key participants in the interaction with HDAC8, for example - we found that the presence aromatic sidechains in either of the variable positions are a good indication for activity in most peptides (TODO: insert figure), however, these findings remain unverified until solved structure of the enzyme together with genuine substrates is introduced.

 .. figure:: images/figure_1.png
 	:scale: 20%